Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 Next, I tested the game's scoring system to ensure that it accurately updated the player's score and displayed the correct message when the player won or lost.

 To check for bugs and errors, I deliberately inputted incorrect data to try and break the game.
-For example, I tried to place a ship outside of the game board or hit the same spot twice.
+For example, I tried to pick a ship outside of the game board or hit the same spot twice.
 I also tested whether the game handled unexpected inputs and displayed helpful error messages.

 Overall, by following these steps, I was able to ensure that my Battleships game was reliable, easy to use, and provided an enjoyable experience for players playing against the computer.